Patrick van der Vorst: Stukken van Mensen - Belgian TV

-Van der Vorst has participated as a judge/dealer for five seasons/years on the Belgian TV series 'Stukken van Mensen' on Vier TV in Belgium, based on the British TV show Four Rooms.
+Van der Vorst has participated as a judge/dealer for five seasons (2016–2020) on the Belgian TV series Stukken van Mensen on Vier TV in Belgium, based on the British TV show Four Rooms.

 Priest for the Diocese of Westminster

 In September 2019, Van der Vorst started seminary for the Diocese of Westminster at the Pontifical Beda College in Rome, training for the Catholic priesthood.
 On 15 June 2022, he was ordained as a deacon by Mark Davies, Bishop of Shrewsbury, at Saint Paul's Basilica.
 On 24 June 2023, he was ordained a priest by Cardinal Vincent Nichols at Westminster Cathedral.
 He was then assigned as an assistant priest in the parish of Our Lady of Mount Carmel and St George, Enfield.

-As member of the College of Chaplains at Westminster Cathedral is Van der Vorst currently the Cathedral Precentor and Prefect of the Sacristy.
+As member of the College of Chaplains at Westminster Cathedral, Van der Vorst currently serves as the Cathedral Precentor and Prefect of the Sacristy.
 He oversees the liturgy and coordinates special services, liaising with the Music Department, and manages the Cathedral diary.
-He has pastoral care of the Guild of St John Southworth and the Cathedral Stewards.
+Additionally, he provides pastoral care of the Guild of St John Southworth and the Cathedral Stewards.